ToposInstitute/RelationalThinking-Book/_sources/chp6-dpo.md

 ```

-## 6.8 Relational thinking  is good!
+## 6.8 Relational thinking is hard but good!

-Congratulations for readers for making it this far!
+Congratulations for making it this far!
 Relational thinking might feel hard but it also brings so much value to our thinking and how we interact with the world around us!
 Here is our two cents on why we think so!

 #### Relational thinking shifts vocabulary